pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

 The example above works great for top-down, but what if it is a side view with jumping?
 We need to add gravity.

+The example below will allow the user to jump and walk on platforms.
-Modify the example by changing the gravity and jump constants.
+You can change how the user jumps by changing the gravity and jump constants.
+Lower values for both will make for a more "floaty" character.
+Higher values make for a faster-paced game.

 .. literalinclude:: ../../../arcade/examples/platform_tutorial/04_add_gravity.py
-    :caption: Add Gravity
+    :caption: 04_add_gravity.py - Add Gravity
     :linenos:
     :emphasize-lines: 18-19, 87-89, 105-107, 116-119